Legenden om Ljusets rike: Main characters

-Indra, a lazy and complot-loving, has much of humour and exaggerate her laziness.
-Has elegance curved eyebrows and perfect complexion.
-The same age as four first.
+Indra is lazy, and likes to exaggerate her laziness through jokes.
+Indra is also conspiratorial.
+She has curved eyebrows and a clear complexion.
+She is the same age as four first.

-Miranda, two years younger than her sister.
-Has reddish hair and freckles.
-Has taken the responsibility of the all world, will to make it better.
-An environmentalist, has a thing about boys in her movements, hasn't loved yet.
+Miranda, two years younger than her sister, has red hair and freckles.
+She feels responsible for the fate of the world, and works to make it better.
+As an environmentalist, she has a thing about boys in her movements.
+She hasn't loved yet.

-Alice, called Sassa.
-One of the youngest, has followed her grandparents to the Realm of Light.
-Burned down as child.
+Alice, called Sassa, is one of the youngest, and has followed her grandparents to the Realm of Light.
+She was burned as a child.
 Marco cured all her scars, but she is still timid and doesn't want to appear to people or talk with them.
 Her cat is named Hubert Ambrosia.

-Dolgo, earlier Dolg.
-Because he has lived 250 years in the Realm of Fairies, he is still just 23 years old, but he has experience and wisdom of the all world.
-He hasn't been done to erotically love.
-Best friend is dog Nero.
+Dolgo was formerly called Dolg.
+Because he has lived 250 years in the Realm of Fairies, he is still just 23 years old, but he has experience and wisdom.
+He hasn't experienced erotic love.
+His best friend is Nero the dog.

-Marco is forever young, born in 1861 for Son of Lucifer, the ruler of the black/ fallen / banished angels.
-The prince of The Black Rooms.
-Tremendously stately.
-Fabulously beautiful, but also he can't to fall in love.
+Marco is forever young, born in 1861 for Son of Lucifer, the ruler of the black/ fallen/ banished angels.
+He is the prince of The Black Rooms.
+He is also described as stately and beautiful, but is unable to fall in love.

-He or Dolgo don't belong to group of young people, but they are very important to youths.
+Neither he, nor Dolgo belong to the group of young people, but they are very important to them.
 Marco belongs to Icepeople like Alice, Indra and Miranda.

 Gondagil is a varangian from the folk of Timon in the Valley of Mist from the outside Darkness.
 Long, light and strong.
-Is now in the Realm of Light, but argues that the light can shines also to his folk.
+He is now in the Realm of Light, but argues that the light can shine also for his folk.
 Miranda is his great love.